jordan52/trickykegstands/src/site/todayILearned.md

 #### 2013 02 08

 I'm oddly excited about using Quickbooks.
 Two hours with an accountant is enlightening.
-I wonder if, for example, 2 hours with a tow truck driver would be equally informative.
+I wonder what, for example, 2 hours with a tow truck driver would teach me.
 How about 2 hours with a funeral director, or an arborist?
 I hang out with a gardener from time to time and you know what?
 It is fascinating.
+He'll show you one of his books (he's a reader) and you'll open it up and some sort of pressed leaf will fall out and he'll be like, "wow, let me have a look at that...
+Oh, yes, that's from a blah-blah-blah(latin) which a rare species of blah blah (more latin).
+I think that tree was somewhere in Clayton.

 And holy shit, FDA documentation is a drag but the power keeps going out and the admin guys are losing their minds.
 Also, lots of chocolate milk and a surprise party tonight.